Indigenous peoples of the Philippines: Southern Philippines

 Among the most important indigenous groups in Mindanao are collectively called the Lumad.
 These include the Manobo; the Talaandig, Higaonon and Bukidnon people of Bukidnon; the Bagobo, Mandaya, Mansaka, Tagakaulo of the Davao Region who inhabit the mountains bordering Davao Gulf; the Kalagan people who live in lowland areas and seashores of Davao del Norte, Davao de Oro, Davao Oriental and some seashores in Davao del Sur; the Subanon of upland areas of Zamboanga Peninsula and Misamis Occidental; the Mamanwa in the Agusan-Surigao border region; and the B'laan, Teduray and Tboli of the region of Cotabato.
+Native groups such as the Bukidnon in Mindanao, had intermarried with lowlanders for almost a century.

 The Manobo is a large ethnographic group and includes the Ata-Manobo and the Matigsalug of Davao City, Davao del Norte and Bukidnon; the Langilan-Manobo in Davao del Norte; the Agusan-Manobo in Agusan del Sur and southern parts of Agusan del Norte; the Pulanguiyon-Manobo of Bukidnon; the Ubo-Manobo in southwestern parts of Davao City, and northern parts of Cotabato; the Arumanen-Manobo of Carmen, Cotabato; and the Dulangan-Manobo in Sultan Kudarat.

 The Yakan is the major indigenous peoples of the Sulu Archipelago and live primarily in the hinterlands of Basilan.
 The Sama Banguingui live in the lowlands of Sulu, while the nomadic Luwa'an live in coastal areas.
 The Sama or the Sinama and the Jama Mapun are the indigenous peoples of Tawi-Tawi.